Bem-vindo à página oficial da Assembleia da República

 At the end of each year, the Court of Auditors prepares a report on the management of the EU budget by the competent institutions.
 The report is sent to the other EU institutions and subsequently published in the Official Journal of the European Union and must contain the replies of the institutions to the Court's observations.

-It should be noted in this respect that each year the European Affairs Committee of the Assembleia da República debates the ECA Annual Report, usually in the presence of the Budget and Finance Committee, holding a hearing with the ECA's Portuguese Member for that purpose.
+It should be noted in this respect that each year the European Affairs Committee of the Assembleia da República debates the Annual Report of the Court of Auditors, usually in the presence of the Committee on Budget and Finance, including a hearing with the Court's Portuguese Member.

 European Central Bank

-The European Central Bank (ECB) is the central bank of the Union responsible for the European single currency.
-It was created within the framework of the introduction of economic and monetary union (EMU) with the adoption of the euro (1 June 1988).
+The European Central Bank (ECB) is the EU central bank responsible for the European single currency.
+It was created within the framework of the introduction of the Economic and Monetary Union (EMU) with the adoption of the euro (1 June 1988).
 It is based in Frankfurt, Germany.

-Its primary mission is to preserve purchasing power in the Union and, therefore, ensure price stability and define and implement monetary policy in the euro area.
-This institution works together with the central banks of the 19 countries that have adopted the euro as their official currency.
+Its primary mission is to preserve purchasing power in the EU by ensuring price stability and defining and implementing monetary policy in the euro area.
+The institution works together with the central banks of the 19 countries which have adopted the euro as their official currency.
 Together, they set interest rates, conduct foreign currency operations, and manage the foreign reserves of the various countries.

-The ECB also maintains working relationships with other appropriate institutions, bodies and forums both in the EU and internationally whenever issues related to the tasks assigned to the Eurosystem, which consists of the ECB and the central banks of the Member States, are discussed.
+The ECB also maintains working relationships with other appropriate institutions, agencies and forums both in the EU and internationally whenever issues are discussed related to the tasks assigned to the Eurosystem, which consists of the ECB and the central banks of the Member States.

 Under the Treaty establishing the European Community, the main responsibilities of the ECB are:

-– defining and implementing the monetary policy for the euro area;
+defining and implementing monetary policy for the euro area;

-– holding and managing the official reserves of the euro area countries;
+holding and managing the official reserves of the euro area Member States;

-The Governing Council is the supreme decision-making body of the European Central Bank, and its main task is the formulation of the monetary policy for the euro area.
-It consists of the members of the Executive Board and the governors of the central banks in the euro area, and it is chaired by the President of the ECB, Christine Lagarde, since 1 November 2019.
+The Governing Council is the supreme decision making body of the European Central Bank and its main task is the formulation of monetary policy for the euro area.
+It consists of the members of the Executive Board and the governors of the central banks in the euro area, and it is chaired by the President of the ECB, Christine Lagarde from 1 November 2019.

 In addition, the ECB has the exclusive right to authorise the issuance of banknotes in the euro area.